MishDivy/OdessaBuilds/Development/README.md

 1) Robot Guy and Plant Guy cannot use ability when not in light.
 2) Mushroom Guy cannot use ability when in light.
+3) Ignore white colored lights.
+They do not trigger ability.
+Only pink-ish and yellow-ish lights trigger abilities of the characters.

 ***